cmkap/coding-challenge/README.md

   co = Checkout.new(PROMOTIONAL_RULES)
 ```

-# instantiate the items you want to checkout
+# Instantiate the items you want to checkout
 ```
   item1 = Item.new "001", "Lavender heart", 9.25
   item2 = Item.new "002", "Personalised cufflinks", 45.00
   item3 = Item.new "003", "Kids T-Shirt", 19.95
 ```
-## run commands
+## Run commands
 ```
   co.scan(item1)
   co.scan(item2)